jotavare/jotavare.github.io/docs/42_resources/common_core_projects/subjects.md

 grand_parent: 42 Resources
 ---

-{: .important-title }
-The subjects at 42 undergo regular updates, so the information provided below might not be current.
-Additionally, as some projects are optional, resources might not be available if I haven't completed them.

 # **SUBJECTS**
 Repositories with all 42 subjects and additional files in one place, some are outdated but still useful.